DAX 40, FTSE 100, STOXX 50, Dollar Index DXY, EURUSD - Elliott Wave Trading Strategies

-Euro Market Report News DAX 40, FTSE 100 Index UKX, STOXX 50 Forex EURUSD DXY Dollar Index Elliott Wave Analysis.
+DAX 40 Indizes Technische Analyse de, FTSE 100 Index UKX, STOXX 50 Forex EURUSD DXY Dollar Index Elliott Wave Technical Analysis.

-Market Summary Euro Indices: the impulse wave lower is nearly completed.
-Then a move up and this move up is important to figure out as corrective or impulsive.
+Market Summary Euro Indices: Today I try to tie in the DXY and EURUSD into the Euro Indices to confirm market direct, so let's see if certain price points are triggered to confirm trends.

-Trading Strategy:Wait for the wave 2 rally to short, that is the Wave b) of 2 breach as the safer short trade setup.
+Trading Strategy:Trading the DAX 40 Long and looking at the EURUSD long trade set up.

 00:00 DAX 40 (GDAXI).